UPC-ViRVIG/PHA/README.md

 ---

+## Pretrained Models

+Download the contents of [`pretrained_models`](https://huggingface.co/locoxsoco/pha/tree/main) from our Hugging Face model page and move them to the `isaacgymenvs/` directory.

+---

+## Hand Demonstration Data

+To run the task training stage, you can use the hand motion reference from [`PMP hand demonstration data`](https://drive.google.com/file/d/1h-FYRUoiSnaBExxLJx-ngBprk_26wS6c/view).
+After downloading, place the file in `assets/amp/motions/`.

+---

 ## Training
 Our method consists of two stages: skill training and task training.
 In the first stage, we train body-part agents to learn skills such as grabbing and climbing.
 In the second stage, we train multi-agent full-body humanoids to perform complex tasks like rope climbing, monkey bars, and rock bouldering.